 Traditional chebureki are cumin-driven and more gently spiced.
 I’ve bumped up the spices considerably on these.
 Cumin is still the main spice, as I didn’t want the pastries to lose their identity.

-However, I’ve added smaller measures of spices used in Crimean-Tatar cuisine and the cuisines of Central Asia where the Tatar people are found to create a spicier pastry.
+However, I’ve added smaller measures of spices used in Crimean-Tatar cuisine and the cuisines of the Central Asian countries of the Silk Road along which chebureki would have travelled to create a spicier pastry.

 The other tips for this spicy ground beef turnovers recipe are the same as the traditional chebureki recipe.